 Stephen Stohn Partner

-Stephen has been providing strategic legal advice to performers, advertisers, merchandisers, recording artists, songwriters, multimedia creators, broadcasters and film and television producers as an entertainment and copyright lawyer since 1979.
+Since 1979, as an entertainment and copyright lawyer Stephen has been providing strategic legal advice to performers, advertisers, merchandisers, recording artists, songwriters, multimedia creators, broadcasters, and film and television producers.

-He has worked in the entertainment industry for over 40 years commencing with part-time appearances as a performing artist and continuing with active work as a songwriter (including two songs that reached the Canadian Top 10, Maybe Your Heart and Once In A Long Time).
+But he started his career ten years earlier, commencing with part-time appearances as a performing artist and continuing with active work as a songwriter (including two songs that reached the Canadian Top 10, Maybe Your Heart and Once In A Long Time).

-- For nine years, until 2010, he was a Director and Chair of the Strategic Planning Committee of Ontario Media Development Corporation.
+- For nine years he was a Director and Chair of the Strategic Planning Committee of Ontario Media Development Corporation (now called Ontario Creates)

 - Has participated as a director, committee member or founder of a number of cultural industry associations